Robust Distributed Control Beyond Quadratic Invariance: Introduction

-The conditions posed by QI can be too stringent for practical purposes.
+Nevertheless, the conditions posed by QI can be too stringent for practical purposes.
 For instance, when the dynamics of the system evolve according to a strongly connected topology, delayed information about every output is required for each control input \cite{furieri2017value}.
 Sharing this information might be limited by bandwidth and other network restrictions.
 Furthermore, controllers may be unable to share information due to strict privacy requirements.
-For instance, this can be the case when considering control of a power grid given an information structure.
-Such scenarios motivate designing control policies which comply with non-QI information structures and state and input safety constraints.

-Recent works \cite{rantzer2015scalable,colombino2016convex} showed that analysis and synthesis can be greatly simplified for positive systems.
-In some applications controllers know the realization of past disturbances and this allows for tractable computation of optimal robust distributed controllers \cite{darivianakis2015stochastic,darivianakis2017scalability}.
-However, most scenarios involve systems which are not positive and controllers can only measure outputs of the system.

-For general systems, one can only obtain approximate solutions to the control problem given an information structure which is not QI.
-Computing sub-optimal static decentralized controllers for stochastic linear systems has been addressed in \cite{fattahi2016theoretical,fattahi2017convexity}.
-Another line of work has considered rank relaxation approaches to obtain convex approximations of the generally non-convex distributed control problem \cite{SDP,arastoo2014optimal}.

-Other approaches hinge on exploiting Youla parametrizations to determine possibly sub-optimal control policies.
-Restricting the information structure to restore QI and obtain upper bounds on the cost of the original problem is considered in \cite{rotkowitz2012nearest}.
-The work in \cite{matni2013heuristic} introduces the concept of optimization over QI covers in the presence of delay constraints.
-It is shown that the iterative procedure proposed in \cite{matni2013heuristic} yields globally optimal solutions in certain cases.
+Currently, it is not known how one could obtain an exact convex representation of state/output feedback distributed control problems given an information structure which is \emph{not} QI.
+For this reason, it is important to develop methods to compute approximate solutions.
+A line of work has focused on computing possibly suboptimal static distributed control policies using numerical methods \cite{fattahi2016theoretical,lin2011augmented,arastoo2014optimal}.
+Other approaches instead, hinge on exploiting the Youla parametrization to determine possibly suboptimal dynamic control policies.
+Restricting the information structure to restore QI and obtain upper bounds on the minimum cost of the original problem was considered in \cite{rotkowitz2012nearest}.
+The work in \cite{matni2013heuristic} introduced the concept of optimization over \emph{QI covers} in the presence of delay constraints.
+It was shown that the iterative procedure proposed in \cite{matni2013heuristic} yields globally optimal solutions in certain cases.
 However, the assumption is that controllers have access to delayed measurements of all the outputs.
+With a similar philosophy to \cite{rotkowitz2012nearest,matni2013heuristic}, we aim at characterizing tractable formulations of the generally intractable distributed control problem, which are valid for any system and information structure.
+When QI does not hold, our feasible solution provides a provable upper bound on the minimum cost which is at least as low as the one obtained with the techniques in \cite{rotkowitz2012nearest}.
+In general, the upper bound we derive can be strictly lower than \cite{rotkowitz2012nearest} and thus yields a more performing distributed control policy.